-Project Type Code: E03 Project Type Description: Construction-Renovations and Rehabilitation
+Project Type Code: D02 Project Type Description: Acquisition-Equipment

 Cape May County is renovating the vacant third floor of the current courthouse to accommodate expansion needs of the Judiciary.
-The project includes renovation of 22,000 sq. ft., creating 1 courtroom, 2 chambers, a training room, expansion of the Criminal and Probation office space, IT Office, HR office, Municipal Division office and 3 separate interview rooms as well as an enhanced Drug Court area.
-The county advises that they have committed \$6 million dollars to this project as part of a current \$42 million bond.
+The project includes renovation of 22,000 sq. ft., creating a Grand Jury courtroom that will double as a multi-purpose room, 2 judge"s chambers, a training room, expansion of the Criminal and Probation office space, IT Office, HR office, Municipal Division office and 3 separate interview rooms as well as an enhanced Drug Court area.
+The county advises that they have committed \$6 million dollar to this project as part of a current \$42 million bond.
 Existing furnishings will be reused to the extent possible.
 Funding will be used for systems furniture needed in excess f that which is reusable.